 - 1. Lay a cone on its side (or use the flat cones if you have them).
-With both feet together, have the players jump over the cone from side to side and front to back. - 2.
-Have the players sprint in one direction and switch direction on coach's command. - 3.
+With both feet together, have players jump over the cone from side to side and front to back. - 2.
+Have players sprint in one direction and switch direction on coach's command. - 3.
 Have players put one foot on the ball.
 Switch feet on coach's command. - 4.
-Have the players and coach lie on the ground (face-up or face-down).
-On coach's "START" command, players and coach should get up to standing position as fast as possible.
-(See if they can beat the coach to their feet).
+Mexican Hat Dance: Have players put one foot on ball and switch feet on coach's rhythmic clapping (accompanied by humming the "Mexican Hat Dance" tune).
+Increase tempo as song progresses and, at end, have players throw their hands up in the air and yell "HEY!" - 5.
+Have players and coach lie on ground (face-up or face-down).
+On coach's "START" command, players and coach should get up to a standing position as fast as possible.
+(See if they can beat the coach to their feet.)
 The first person up gets to call "START" next time.